metalcarratt/ministry/ls/Philippians/msg04.md

 we need to know the terms pauls uses, such as defence and confirmation of the gospel, fellowship, advancement and faith of the gospel.

+need to preach the gospel in a healthy way, in fellowship, defence, confirmation, advancement and faith of the gospel.